krieven/vanilla-beans/README.md

 - The library is extremely lightweight and fast.
 - The component is described in the most obvious way for a bundle of HTML and Javascript.
 - Extremely easy to learn, knowledge of the basics of HTML, Javascript and DOM API is enough.
-- The component declaration can be understood without preparation by anyone familiar with these basics.
+- The component declaration can be understood by anyone familiar with these basics.
 - The library and the ideas it is built on are simple and obvious.

 # Features
 ## HTML-based Bean (UI component) declaration
-## Bean can be created from any element, including SVG elements
+## Bean can extend any element type, including SVG
 ## Modules for organizing Bean declarations
+## Lazy loading of modules
 ## CSS and CommonJs imports
-## Lazy loading of modules
-## Shadow root for any element
+## Shadow root and adoptedStyleSheets for any Node
-## adoptedStyleSheets in shadow root
+## Any Object as Application Context
+## Freedom as a basic concept